-Understanding the yield of bioenergy crops (biophysical potential) at the global level is vital to understanding how much BECCS can be expected to deliver in terms of $CO_2$ removal.
-Integrated Assessment Models (IAMs) have specific assumptions about the type of biomass used for bioenergy; for example, assumptions about availability of $CO_2$ storage capacity, future diet and land use trends, the development of a large-scale biomass energy market and limits of contributions from other technologies to decarbonising the wider energy system.
+Understanding the yield of bioenergy crops (biophysical potential) at the global level is vital to understanding how much BECCS can be expected to deliver in terms of CO2 removal.
+Integrated Assessment Models (IAMs) have specific assumptions about the type of biomass used for bioenergy, the availability of CO2 storage capacity, future diet and land use trends, the development of a large-scale biomass energy market and the contributions from other technologies to decarbonising the wider energy system.